Collaborative Regression of Expressive Bodies using Moderation: Experiments

 \subsection{Evaluation Metrics}

 \qheading{Mesh alignment:} Prior to computing a metric, we align estimated meshes to \groundtruth ones.
-The prefix ``\paalignment'' denotes Procrustes Alignment (solving for scale, rotation and translation), while ``\tralignment'' denotes translation alignment. ``\tralignment'' is stricter, as it does not factor out scale and rotation.
-For hand-/face-only metrics, we align each part separately.
+The prefix ``\paalignment'' denotes Procrustes Alignment (solving for scale, rotation and translation), while ``\tralignment'' denotes translation alignment. ``\tralignment'' is stricter, as it does not factor out scale and rotation. \cameraReady{When reporting hand-/face-only metrics for the full body, we align each part separately.}

 \qheading{Mean Per-Joint Position Error (\mpjpe)}: We report the mean Euclidean distance between the estimated and \groundtruth joints.
 For the body-only metric, we compute the $14$ LSP-common joints \cite{johnson2010clustered} as a common skeleton across different body models, using a linear joint regressor \cite{bogo2016keep,Lassner:UP:2017} on the estimated and \groundtruth vertices.
 This is a standard metric, but is too sparse; it cannot capture errors in full \threeD shape (\ie surface), or all limb rotation errors.